Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Industrial air management

-The following document is a guideline for the implementation of Ambient Air Quality Objectives (AAQO) and their use in air dispersion modelling and ambient air monitoring.
+The following document provides guidance for the implementation of Ambient Air Quality Objectives and their use in air dispersion modelling and ambient air monitoring:

 - Using Ambient Air Quality Objectives in Industrial Dispersion Modelling and Individual Industrial Site Monitoring